sunst0rm/Good_to_know/goodtoknow.md

 *
-TCP model is as follows:
+TCP (Transmission Control Protocol) model is as follows:

 Application